Massachusetts House of Representatives' 15th Suffolk district

 Massachusetts House of Representatives' 15th Suffolk district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of Brookline in Norfolk County and part of Boston in Suffolk County.
-Democrat Nika Elugardo of Jamaica Plain has represented the district since 2019.
+Democrat Sam Montaño of Jamaica Plain has represented the district since 2023.

 The current district geographic boundary overlaps with those of the Massachusetts Senate's 1st Middlesex and Norfolk district, Norfolk and Suffolk district, and 2nd Suffolk district.